FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

 ### w3id.org

-The service `w3id.org (URL_TO_INSERT_RECORD_2471 https://fairsharing.org/FAIRsharing.S6BoUk) ` emerged when `purl.org` was down {footcite}`w3id (URL_TO_INSERT_RECORD_2472 https://fairsharing.org/FAIRsharing.S6BoUk) `.
+The service `w3id.org (URL_TO_INSERT_RECORD-NAME_1901 https://fairsharing.org/FAIRsharing.S6BoUk) ` emerged when `purl.org` was down {footcite}`w3 (URL_TO_INSERT_RECORD-ABBREV_1902 https://fairsharing.org/FAIRsharing.S6BoUk) id`.
-It is run by multiple stakeholders (see self-description on w3id.org (URL_TO_INSERT_RECORD_2473 https://fairsharing.org/FAIRsharing.S6BoUk) ) bound by a "social contract".
+It is run by multiple stakeholders (see self-description on w3id.org (URL_TO_INSERT_RECORD-NAME_1903 https://fairsharing.org/FAIRsharing.S6BoUk) ) bound by a "social contract".

-Management is more difficult than purl.org, because w3id.org (URL_TO_INSERT_RECORD_2474 https://fairsharing.org/FAIRsharing.S6BoUk)  does not have a graphical user interface / frontend, but relies on "raw" `.htaccess` files deposited on GitHub (URL_TO_INSERT_RECORD_2475 https://fairsharing.org/FAIRsharing.c55d5e) .com.
+Management is more difficult than purl.org, because w3id.org (URL_TO_INSERT_RECORD-NAME_1904 https://fairsharing.org/FAIRsharing.S6BoUk)  does not have a graphical user interface / frontend, but relies on "raw" `.htaccess` files deposited on GitHub (URL_TO_INSERT_RECORD-NAME_1905 https://fairsharing.org/FAIRsharing.c55d5e) .com.

 You need to have some knowledge about Apache .htaccess redirect rules though.